schemaanalyst/schemaanalyst/README.md

 ### Options <a name="options"></a>

-The following general options can be used with any command in the `Go` class:
+The following options can precede the `mutation` and `generation` commands for additional functionality (note that the `--schema` option is required):

 | Parameter | Required | Description |
 |:---------:|:--------:|:-----------:|